benc-uk/http-toolkit/readme.md

 ANY /auth/basic      - Protected by basic auth, see config for credentials ANY /auth/jwt        - Protected by JWT (HMAC-SHA256), see config for signing key

+ANY /docs            - Swagger UI and OpenAPI spec
 ```

 ## 🛠️ Config